insure logo

 Often, you’ll receive proof of insurance very quickly.

-For a non-owner insurance policy, you’ll need to call your insurer rather than go online for a quote.
+You’ll need to call your insurer for a non-owner insurance policy rather than go online for a quote.

-“Before you buy, phone several insurers and request free car insurance quotes to make sure you pay the lowest price,” says Bruce Mohr, senior investment advisor and credit consultant at Fair Credit, a consumer-credit service and consulting company.
+“Before you buy, phone several insurers and request free car insurance quotes to make sure you pay the lowest price,” says Bruce Mohr, senior investment advisor and credit consultant at Fair Credit, a consumer credit service and consulting company.

 • State Farm: 800-782-8332